ssbc/scuttle-shell/README.md

 ## Makefile

 There is a Makefile in this project, running `make` will build _scuttle shell_ for the listed platforms, and place the resulting binaries in `./builds/`

+Be aware that Linux is not listed in the platforms because Linux systray cross-compilation is failing on darwin so I can't test it.